When trying to prevent illness and prevent disease you can use immune booster supplements to help.

 Nourishing your body means that you are nourishing your immune system in your gut.
 This means that the foods you include in your diet affect your immunity.

 - Fermented foods

 - Healthy Fats

-Digestive immunity also thrives if you are limiting or eliminating common allergen food triggers, processed foods, including sugars, packages foods, and herbicides and pesticides on foods, and GMO foods (my suspicion).
+Digestive immunity also thrives if you are limiting or eliminating common allergen food triggers, processed foods, including sugars, packaged foods, herbicides and pesticides on foods, and GMO foods (my suspicion).

 We know you can’t fix your gut overnight, but it can heal pretty fast, according to research.

-Improving diet changes your gut bacteria in as little as a few days, according to a recent publication by Scientific American [R].
+Improving your diet changes your gut bacteria in as little as a few days, according to a recent publication by Scientific American.

 Ingredients that May Worsen Your Immunity